-The Open Insulin project ran a fundraising campaign on the crowdfunding platform Experiment from mid-November to Dec.
-4. They managed to raise 277% of their goal ($16,656 total over the initial $6,000 ask).
+The Open Insulin project ran a fundraising campaign on the crowdfunding platform Experiment and raised 277% of their goal ($16,656 total over the initial $6,000 ask).
 More than 220 parties are backing the project, according to the website.

 We at the ‘Mine are thrilled to hear about this open-source insulin project, even as we acknowledge the difficulty of the task at hand.

 We can only imagine the insulin manufacturers chuckling, more than anything else — because we’ve seen the insulin-making assembly lines up close and personal and know it’s not easy or cheap, the reason we haven’t seen much insulin innovation through the years on a broad scale from manufacturers.

 But we also believe that it can be done efficiently and less expensively by those who don’t have patents and dollar signs in their eyes.
 It has to, because we can't afford to keep the status quo.
 Insulin costs have skyrocketed in recent years and they continue rising.
 Many of us pay as much as $220 a vial in recent years, even with high-deductible insurance!

 Take note, Insulin Makers: People are frustrated beyond belief, and it’s outrageous how inaccessible insulin is to so many people globally.
 This DIY effort is coming out in a big way, and through consumer momentum alone will undoubtedly change the game — just as the #WeAreNotWaiting movement has done in the device arena.